luigicucciolillo/luigicucciolillo/README.md

 	    Link to official course
       <a href="https://trainingportal.linuxfoundation.org/learn/course/kubernetes-troubleshooting-a-step-by-step-guide/main/kubernetes-troubleshooting-a-step-by-step-guide?page=1" target="_blank">
         here</a><br>
-		Explanation and analysis (with Devtron) of the following common errors, their possible root causes and how to fix them:<br>
+		Explaination and analysis (with Devtron) of the following common errors, their possible root causes and how to fix them:<br>
 		   - CRASHLOOPBACKOFF<br>
 		   -- OOMKilled<br>
 		   -- CPU throttling<br>